dcndn4/HW_3_Whale_Port-folio-/README_working.md

        (David M. Lane website)[davidmlane.com/yhyperstat/A40397.html]

 This example shows the utility of standard deviation.

 Although both portfolios started at $ 1,000 and ended at $ 1,058, the volatility of the two was very different.
+Volatility could be described as how much the returns jump around over time.

 Portfolio A has returns ranging from -1.5% to 3%, while Portfolio B's returns ranged from -9% to 12%.
 So that range of volatility for B is a much larger range than for A - the distance between the highest and lowest returns amounts.
 While that range amount is dramatic, a more useful way to look at volatility is standard deviation, because it takes into account all the values during the period, and incorporates that info into a statistic.

 The standard deviation for portfolio A is 1.52, while for portfolio B it is 7.24.

-  >   Variance itself is an ingredient within standard deviation.. is usually not part of the analysis itself because it doesn't graph out in a way that is helpful (investopedia).
+Variance itself is an ingredient within standard deviation.. is usually not part of the analysis itself because it doesn't graph out in a way that is helpful (investopedia).
 Also, variance may end up being in a different unit of measurement than the data itself, which adds to the confusion.

+An asset's volatility is "an annualized measure of dispersion in the stochastic process that is used to model the log returns."
+Most commonly modeled using          standard deviation (sigma). (~Carol Alexander, Practical Financial Econometrics, 90)

   ### Benchmarks for standard deviation:
   > Volatile stocks have high standard deviation